harshamahadev13/harshamahadev13/README.md

 - Full-stack implementation with frameworks like **LangChain**, **LlamaIndex**, and **Streamlit**
 - Cloud-based AI solutions using **Google Cloud (GCP)** and **AWS**

-I build, deploy, and scale ML/LLM systems across domains using both traditional and cutting-edge AI techniques.
+I build, deploy, and scale ML/LLM systems across domains using both traditional and cutting-edge AI techniques for Fortune 500 Companies.

 ---